intarchboard/draft-protocol-maintenance/draft-thomson-postel-was-wrong.md

 * These errors can become entrenched, forcing other implementations to be tolerant of those errors.

+For example, the original JSON specification {{?RFC4627}} omitted critical details on a range of points including Unicode handling, ordering and duplication of object members, and number encoding.
+Consequently, a range of interpretations were used by implementations.
+An update {{?RFC7159}} was unable to correct these errors, instead concentrating on defining the interoperable subset of JSON.
+I-JSON {{?RFC7493}} defines a new format that is substantially similar to JSON without the interoperability flaws.
+I-JSON also intentionally omits some interoperability: an I-JSON implementation will fail to accept some valid JSON texts.
+Consequently, most JSON parsers do not implement I-JSON.

 An entrenched flaw can become a de facto standard.
 Any implementation of the protocol is required to replicate the aberrant behavior, or it is not